tazama-lf/docs/Technical/Logging/The-Tazama-Logging-Framework.md

 ```

 #### Client
-Tazama abstracts away the need to write your own gRPC client.
-Simply initialising a logger and providing it with an address will create a gRPC Client behind the scenes which will send requests to the address that was provided.
+Tazama abstracts away the need to write your own [gRPC] client.
+Simply initialising a logger and providing it with an address will create a [gRPC] client behind the scenes which will send requests to the address that was provided.

 An example: